Design impact beyond UI

 The "After" visual documents the improved design system with a change log, usage guidelines, and best practices.

-component guidelines established
+component guidelines drafted

 54%

-outdated were components cleared
+outdated components were cleared

 token types created, replacing 83% of styles